thaddeus002/cartograph/README.md

 ### BLN data representation

-The program `trace` create a graphic representation of the data of file [world.bln](data/world.bln).
+The program `trace` can create a graphic representation of the data of file [world.bln](data/world.bln), and also plot some cities from file [cities.csv](data/cities.csv).

 ![world](assets/world.png)